theywa/enketo-express-oc/tutorials/03-deploy-from-zip.md

 2. Install the same nodejs version as in the filename of the zipped release
 3. Install grunt-cli with `npm install -g grunt-cli`
 4. Do `npm rebuild` from the enketo-express-oc folder
-5. Configure Enketo with config.json (or environment variables)
+5. Configure Enketo with your custom config.json (or environment variables)
 6. Do `grunt` to build.

 ### Issues?

-If this Vagrantfile still works, it may help figure out what the issue is:
+If this Vagrantfile below still works, it may help figure out what the issue is.

+This assumes the Vagrantfile with the content below is placed in some folder (e.g. "test") and that the unzipped "enketo-express-oc" folder is inside that "test" folder.

 ```ruby
 # -*- mode: ruby -*-